Delaware Hetti Brown Politically Invested in Animal Rights

-Hetti Brown protects creatures great and small through legislation and advocacy on behalf of our furry friends.
+Hetti Brown, Director of the Humane Society of the United States, protects creatures great and small through legislation and advocacy on behalf of our furry friends.

 Hetti Brown nurtures a ferret.

 Whether she is pushing for legislation to stop shark finning or helping to save a wayward black rat snake, Hetti Brown is passionate about helping animals.

 “Animal advocates are extremely passionate people,” Brown says.
 “We’re fighting for those who can’t speak for themselves.”